A Novel Technique for Long-term Timing of Redback Millisecond Pulsars: Timing Methodology

 \subsection{Isolating the MSP}

 With more refined measurements of \tzx, we removed the short- and long-term characteristics of the binary to place each MSP in ROI.
 For each group in each RB's binary-piecewise model, we first used \pint\ to fit the simple-binary model for only \tzx\ to get its uncertainty and, in a very small number of cases, updated the \tzx\ measurement to further improve its accuracy.
-Next we removed TOAs with orbital phases coincident with a defined eclipse region as described by the simple-binary model, giving us a set of non-eclipsed TOAs, \ti.
+Next we inspected a residual vs. phase plot from a small set of TOAs fit with the simple-binary model to define an eclipse region around superior conjunction (see Table \ref{tab:eclipse_regions} for each system's region), and we removed all TOAs with orbital phases coincident with this region.
+Removing this region gives us a set of non-eclipsed TOAs, \ti.

 We then computed the Roemer delays ($\Delta_{R}$) at \ti\ based on the simple-binary model, and we created an identical set of TOAs, \trd, from which we then remove the Roemer delay.
 We also needed to apply barycentric to topocentric corrections ($\beta_{i}$) to the predicted Roemer delays, which requires corrections to $\Delta_{R}$ for both \ti\ and \trd\ to properly describe an isolated state.
 To do this we used the simple binary model to compute corrections for the $\Delta_{R}$ corresponding to \ti, $\beta_{t}$, and we used the isolated model to compute corrections for the $\Delta_{R}$ corresponding to \trd, $\beta_{\Delta_{R}}$, as these TOAs are now in a form of isolation.
 Using these two terms and $\Delta_{R}$, we then computed a first-order correction that describes the barycentering effects needed to remove the orbital timing delays from each group, defined as:

 We finally removed $\Delta_R$ and $\beta_i$ from \ti.
 The full sets of TOAs including all of the above corrections then represent the MSP in a state of ROI described by the isolated par file.
 Tests using simulated binary TOAs reveal that we are able to remove orbital effects to better than 100\,ns using this technique.